Relieve Your Pain

 Having a tooth removed can be intimidating, but sometimes, it’s the only way to relieve your pain and restore optimal oral health.
-Our Nashua dentist, Dr. Scott F. Bobbitt will do everything possible to save your tooth before resorting to tooth extraction.
+Our Nashua dentist will do everything possible to save your tooth before resorting to tooth extraction.

 Reasons for a Tooth Extraction

 There are a number of reasons you may need a tooth extracted, such as:

 - An impacted or dysfunctional wisdom tooth

 - Severe trauma to the mouth, teeth, or gums